bumps/bumps/doc/guide/experiment.rst

 :class:`Parameter <bumps.parameter.Parameter>` objects.
 These
 parameters are the basis of the Bumps model to define models and constraints.

+For counts data, :class:`PoissonCurve <bumps.curve.PoissonCurve>` is also available.

 External constraints
 ====================